-You will find plenty to see and do in Music City, with fun for all ages and plenty bucket list experiences while you’re at it!
+You will find plenty to see and do in Music City, with fun for all ages (even if you’re visiting Nashville with kids) and plenty of bucket list experiences while you’re at it!

 They will also organise guided tours for large groups with some advance planning with the museum.
-The Capitol is closed on weekends so make sure this one is on your weekday to do list!
+The Capitol is closed on weekends so make sure this one is on your weekday to-do list!

 3 – The Parthenon